 Summary of Planning Goals and Action Plans 14.
 What are your goals with respect to resource planning and how will those goals be measured?
 Staffing: Increase staffing among library faculty and circulation/reserve technicians and restore funding for part-time librarians in order to meet demand for longer service hours.
-Technology & equipment: Increase number of public access computers for student use.
+Technology &amp; equipment: Increase number of public access computers for student use.
 Advocate for increased reliability and usability of the heavily used OwlCard/GoPrint system (or its replacement).
+Plan for replacement of the library's server in the 2011/2012 academic year.
 Facilities: Work with campus planners on Measure C-funded improvements to the library facilities, including electrical upgrades, ADA-compliance issues, and remodeling of some areas to increase useful student study spaces and greater efficiency at the circulation/reserves desk.
 A smart classroom is needed with enough computers for every student in the class in order to offer library courses and provide library instruction sessions for other classes.
 Budget: In better budget times, the library needs to have an adequate, consistent, and continuing budget that provides for the annually recurring costs of providing the resources and services students need.
 With the current reductions, we will continue to actively assess the tradeoffs of every book purchase and database subscription in order to provide students with the best possible combination of resources our current budget allows.
 Measures: Data from student services and library surveys gauging student, faculty, and staff satisfaction with the library as a study and work space, as well as a collection of resources and services integral to student learning and success.
 15. Are additional resources needed to accomplish your resource planning goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
-Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning & success.
+Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning &amp; success.

-Staffing - Faculty: 2-3 full-time librarians to replace recently retired faculty - Part-time librarians to cover evening hours - Classified staff: Restore fourth library technician position to circulation/reserves - Student workers Provide adequate staffing to meet strong student demand for library services, especially extended library hours.
+Staffing - Faculty: 1-2 full-time librarians to replace recently retired faculty - Part-time librarians to cover evening hours - Classified staff: Restore fourth library technician position to circulation/reserves - Student workers Provide adequate staffing to meet strong student demand for library services, including extended library hours.
 Book budget, online database funding, and other budget line items for library materials Provide adequate funding to maintain a current and relevant collection of library materials, including books and core online research databases.
 Up-to-date print resources and comprehensive online database subscriptions support students in completing their coursework across the curriculum as well as helping them develop critical thinking skills as they learn to do research.
-Supports all three core missions (transfer, basic skills, and workforce) as well as overall student learning and success.
+Supports "Building a Community of Scholars" and student learning & success.
 Library remodel and facilities upgrade The library has many long-deferred physical maintenance issues pending Measure C (previously Measure E) funding that impact the comfort and usability of the facility.
 These include HVAC replacement, lighting, roof leaks, water damage, noise attenuation, and electrical.
 In addition, to address the shift in student study behavior patterns from mostly solitary to collaborative group study, we want to remodel and reconfigure some of our existing space to provide comfortable and convenient group study space.